-To celebrate the release of the Cricut Maker special on HSN, my friends and I are showing off each of the 50 FREE projects you get when you buy the Maker.
+To celebrate the release of the Cricut Maker, my friends and I are showing off each of the 50 FREE projects you get when you buy the Maker.
 I am making the leather wallet, and I love it 🙂

 Thinner leathers can be cut with the rotary blade, while thicker leathers will need the knife blade.
 I bought this aqua colored leather from Michaels.
 They had a few different colors in a few different thicknesses.

 Stick the smoother side of the leather down to a green mat.
 In this project, you don’t need to mirror any of the pieces since they are symmetrical.